BABAV

 And I'm not betting that you'll trust us instantly.
 You shouldn't.
 So here's what I can offer:

-• You can cancel anytime, from the dashboard, no call required, and get the retainer back in 14 days if it didn't deliver
+• You can cancel anytime, right from the dashboard, no call required and no contract

 • You have my personal email below.
 Real one.
 If something feels off, write me — I read it.